The latest chapter in a series of articles looking back at each campaign from the Crucible era.

 When he did play, he seemed to win, particularly in the non-ranking events where he thrived among high-quality participants.

-O’Sullivan triumphed in the inaugural Champion of Champions with a 10-8 defeat of Stuart Bingham, and then hammered Selby in the final of the Masters.
+O’Sullivan triumphed in the inaugural Champion of Champions with a 10-8 defeat of Stuart Bingham, and he then hammered Selby in the final of the Masters.

 At this time, despite the fact there was the relatively new two-year rolling system for the world rankings, the standings were still determined by a strange points formula.